 d.
 A local process shall be used for developing a plan for assessment of student progress toward the academic standards as well as program evaluation data for use by the advisory committee in the instruction and curriculum review process.
 This plan shall annually be approved by the School Board.

 a.
-Assistant Superintendent of Learning and Accountability
+Assistant superintendent of teaching and learning

 b.
 Building administrator

 c.
-School Board member, representative and alternate
+School Board member, representative, and alternate

 d.
 Two high school student representatives